Mott Street: Culture

 Little Guangdong or Cantonese Town are additional terms for the neighborhood, since Cantonese immigrants have come from all different parts of Guangdong province.
 Despite the large Fuzhou population to the eastern section of Chinatown, and the increasing prevalence of Mandarin in Chinatown in the 20th century, Cantonese is still the predominant lingua franca in Mott Street and the rest of the western portion of Chinatown.
 The long-established Cantonese community stretches onto Pell, Doyer, Bayard, Elizabeth, Mulberry, and Canal Streets and onto Bowery.

 Due to the migration of Cantonese immigrants into the Bensonhurst and Sheepshead Bay/Homecrest neighborhoods of Brooklyn, newer Cantonese enclaves have started to emerge in those areas, including in Bensonhurst on 18th Avenue and on Bay Parkway and 86th Street, and one portion in Sheepshead/Homecrest on Avenue U, now sometimes known as Brooklyn's Little Hong Kong/Guangdong.
 As of the 2010s, they are still closely intermingled with other ethnic enclaves and still developing.

 In recent years, the Cantonese population of Bensonhurst and Sheepshead Bay/Homecrest has surpassed the Cantonese population in Manhattan's Chinatown.
-Along with a declining number of Chinese residents and Chinese businesses in Manhattan Chinatown due to gentrification, Bensonhurst and Sheepshead Bay are increasingly becoming new main attractions for newly arrived Cantonese immigrants in New York City.
+Along with a declining number of Chinese residents and Chinese businesses in Manhattan Chinatown due to gentrification, Bensonhurst and Sheepshead Bay are increasingly becoming main attractions for newly arrived Cantonese immigrants in New York City.